 What are WordPress Permalinks?

 Permalinks are web addresses to blog posts and pages.
-WordPress creates web addresses for every post or page that you create.
+WordPress provides web addresses for every post or page that you create.
 They are permanent assets and are not expected to change.
-However, you can customize permalink structure if the need arises.
+However, you can customize the permalink structure if the need arises.

 Permalinks consist of your domain name and the link slug.
 For example, in the link https://yoursite.com/woocommerce/how-to-install-woocommerce, “https://yoursite.com” is your domain, while “/woocommerce/how-to-install-woocommerce” is the slug.

-- Ugly permalink: WordPress creates a default permalink structure that contains numbers called the ID .
-This post ids are unique and identifies every post or page you create.
+- Ugly permalink: WordPress creates a default permalink structure that contains numbers called the ID.
+This post ids are unique and identify every post or page you create.
 For example, https://yoursite.com/?p=99.
-This type of permalink is default on all WordPress sites.
-Then again, this type of permalink settings is vague and is not good.
+This type is the default on all WordPress sites.
+Then again, this type of permalink setting is vague and is not good.

 - Pretty permalink: These are SEO friendly URLs.
 They contain words that refer to the post or page.
 They look like this https://yoursite.com/name-of-post.

-This WordPress permalink structure requires mod_rewrite module in Apache (or a similar module in other web servers).
+This WP permalink structure requires mod_rewrite module in Apache (or a similar module in other web servers).

 - Almost pretty permalink: Similar to the pretty permalinks.
-Almost pretty permalink usually have the index.php prefix.
+Almost pretty one usually has the index.php prefix.
 For example, the link above would be https://yoursite.com/index.php/name-of-post.